 Understanding what Mate is might be a little confusing at first, so bear with me.
 Firstly, the activity is called drinking mate.
 Secondly, the herb you ingest is called yerba mate.
-And finally the hollowed-out dried up pumpkin which acts a cup for the yerba mate is called the mate.
-So to recap the mate is the hollowed out dried pumpkin where you place the tea, the yerba mate, and the process of ingesting this is referred to as dinking mate, understood?
+And finally, the hollowed-out dried-up pumpkin which acts as a cup for the yerba mate is called the mate.
+So to recap the mate is the hollowed-out dried pumpkin where you place the tea, the yerba mate, and the process of ingesting this is referred to as drinking mate.
+How are you doing so far?
+Good?
 Great!
 Let’s move on.

 There are also two things that you have to know about mate.
 The first is that it has similar effects to green tea so it acts as a great digestive agent and a hydrant.
-The second and maybe the most alluring effect of mate is that it contains ‘mateine’ which has the same effect as caffeine, it wakes you up, yet what ‘matiene’ does differently is that it relaxes your muscles while simultaneously stimulating your heart.
-All in all it is a great drink!
+The second and maybe the most alluring effect of mate is that it contains ‘mateine’ which has the same effect as caffeine, it wakes you up, yet what ‘mateine’ does differently is that it relaxes your muscles while simultaneously stimulating your heart.
+All in all, it is a great drink!

-Mate Tradition in Argentina
+5. Mate Tradition in Argentina

-Mate is just about everywhere in Argentina and the people drink it religiously.
-Mate is a drink for every scenario and many people drink it alone if they are working, reading or studying, however, mate is seen more as a group and sharing activity.
-You see people passing on the mate around in class or at work with a face of satisfaction every time their turn approaches.
-Now we return to definitions.
+To understand this, let’s return to a last but not least recommendation.
 The person who brings the mate and prepares it is referred to as the cebador.
-He or she is the person that will prepare the mate and drink the first cupful as it is in this first try that most of the small particles of the yerba will go through the straw (bombilla).
+He or she is the person that will prepare the mate and drink the first cupful as it is on this first try that most of the small particles of the yerba will go through the straw (bombilla).
 When the cebador finishes he or she will refill the cup and pass it on to the next person.
 It is very important to respect the original order, as it is seen as selfish and rude to drink the mate out of turn.